 Starting your Pelvic Floor Muscle Training programme

 At first, you may need to perform these exercises while sitting or lying.
-As the muscles strengthen you can progress to other positions such as standing.
+As the muscles strengthen, you can progress to other positions such as standing.
 Like any activity, start with what you can achieve and progress from there.

 Do NOT hold your breath.